 Prior to attending the New England School of Acupuncture (NESA), my only experience with acupuncture had been an impromptu session over dinner where a single needle helped alleviate shoulder pain I had been experiencing for over a year.
-While I had studied martial arts for over 15 years at Kodokai Martial Arts in North Smithfield, RI, trained in Okinawa, Japan, and had always been drawn to the spiritual aspects of the Asian culture, this experience proved to be a critical point in my life.
+While I have studied martial arts for over 20 years at Kodokai Martial Arts in North Smithfield, RI, trained in Okinawa, Japan, and had always been drawn to the spiritual aspects of the Asian culture, this experience proved to be a critical point in my life.
 Two years later I left my career in education behind and created a plan that would interconnect my passions of education, martial arts, and the world of Chinese Medicine.

 As I moved through the curriculum at NESA, the techniques and theory of the Japanese style clearly resonated with me.
 I assisted with top Japanese Acupuncturists in the Boston area, I traveled to Japan to study under experts in the field of needling, moxibustion, and Shakuju Therapy.
 Over the three years of coursework, I not only earned my Master of Acupuncture, but I became a witness to the power of this 2000+ year old medicine.

 What makes my practice unique is that I blend the creative techniques of Japanese Style Acupuncture with my Western scientific background and experience as an educator.
 Most importantly, my practice is guided by my personal experience.
 As a child and young adult, I suffered from severe anxiety.
 It seemed, regardless of the conditions of my life, I felt unsettled, anxious, and for the most part, always out of balance.
 The medical doctors I consulted with all gave me the same diagnosis.
 They prescribed me with various medications, all of which left me in a fog, tired, and never truly relieving me of my anxiety.
 I learned quickly that medical doctors could offer no cure for symptoms, only prescription medications that were simply masking my issues.